 Xeroderma pigmentosum (XP) is a rare, autosomal recessive disorder.
 It is a disorder of defective UV-radiation induced damage repair that is characterised by photosensitivity with easy skin burning following minimal sun exposure, early freckling and development of lentiginous pigmentation along with other features of poikiloderma (areas of hypopigmentation, hyperpigmentation, telangiectasias and atrophy) and a propensity for developing skin cancer at an early age.

 XP is very rare but appears to be present throughout the world and in every ethnic group.
-There are currently approximately 100 diagnosed cases in the UK.
-The incidence in the USA is estimated as 1 in 1 million.
-Some areas such as Japan and the Middle East have higher rates of XP.
+The worldwide incidence is 4 live births per million inhabitants.
+Some areas such as Japan and the Middle East have higher rates.

 Types of xeroderma pigmentosum

 Seven forms have been described, denoted by letters (XPA-XPG).
 There is an 8th type known as XP variant (XPV).
 Each has a different genetic characteristic.
 XPV was formerly known as pigmented xerodermoid.

 Previously, an individual with XP with any neurological abnormality was said to have the De Sanctis-Cacchione syndrome.
 Now that the spectrum of XP disease is better understood, this term is reserved for XP with severe neurological disease, dwarfism and immature sexual development (rare).